 Everyone had a hidden diary under their mattress when they were teenagers.
 Diary was then considered as a place to confess our grudges, note our struggles and discuss our fears without being judged.
-It always felt good to get all of those feelings and thoughts out of our mind to make our world clearer.
+It always felt good to get all of those feelings and thoughts out of our minds to make our world clearer.

 When we reach adulthood, we stop exercising writing.
 However, the benefits and concepts of journaling still apply them in a similar manner.
 Keeping a journal in adulthood help us to write down our thoughts and feelings more clearly.
 Hence, if you are dealing with anxiety, depression, stress or any other psychological issue, journaling is a great idea to make yourself relived.
 It enables you to take the control of your emotions and helps to improve your overall mental health.

 Set aside a few minutes and try to write every day.
 It will make your habit of writing in your journal on a daily basis.
 Keep a pen and diary handy, always.
 It will make it easy for you to write down your thoughts whenever and wherever you want to write.
 Real-time expression of opinions is a magical way to keep all of those feelings noted.